 How Can I Offset My W-2 Income with Real Estate Losses?

 Offsetting W-2 income with real estate losses is one of the most sought-after tax strategies for high-income earners, but it requires navigating the passive activity loss rules under IRC Section 469, which generally prohibit using rental losses to offset active income like wages.
-The tax code does provide specific exceptions that allow real estate losses to offset W-2 income -- and when combined with cost segregation and bonus depreciation, these strategies can reduce taxable income by six figures in a single year.
+The tax code does provide specific exceptions that allow real estate losses to offset W-2 income, and when combined with cost segregation and bonus depreciation, these strategies can reduce taxable income by six figures in a single year.
 Understanding the rules and qualifying for the right exception is the key to making this work.

 The Passive Activity Loss Problem

 Under IRC Section 469(a), passive losses can only offset passive income.
-Rental activities are generally passive under Section 469(c)(2), regardless of material participation -- with two critical exceptions.
+Rental activities are generally passive under Section 469(c)(2), regardless of material participation, with two critical exceptions.
 Without an exception, rental losses are suspended under Section 469(b) and carried forward until you have passive income or dispose of the property under Section 469(g).

 The $25,000 special allowance under IRC Section 469(i) permits taxpayers who actively participate in rental real estate to deduct up to $25,000 in rental losses against non-passive income.
 However, this allowance phases out between $100,000 and $150,000 of modified adjusted gross income.
 For high-income W-2 earners above $150,000 MAGI, this exception provides zero benefit.